jlgrall/esEngine/doc/gettingstarted.md

 ===============

-The only exposed variable is `window.eJSEngine`.
+The only exposed variable is `window.esEngine`.
 It is the constructor that creates a new ES (Entity System).

 Here are the main steps to make a project with esEngine: